Ain't Them Bodies Saints: Distribution rights, marketing and theatrical run

 The film had its domestic limited release in the United States on August 16, 2013, opening in three theatres.
 At its peak it was showing at 44 theatres in the US.
 It had its international theatre premiere on September 5, 2013, in Israel, where the name had to be changed to Ne'ehavim mi'houtz la'hok because of translation issues, shortly followed by the UK and Ireland releases on September 6.
 The film was released in France on September 28 with the title Les amants du Texas, with the Greece (where again due to title issues it was changed to Meine dipla mou) and the Singapore premieres following on October 24.
 The Belgium premiere happened on November 6, with the Swedish and Turkish premieres taking place on November 6, where again the names were changed to A Texas Love Story (in Turkish: Ölümsüz Ask).
-The Weinstein Company decided to release the film in certain territories during 2014, and the film was subsequently had its final European premieres on 20 March 2014 and 9 May 2014 in the Netherlands and Spain (En un lugar sin ley) respectively.
+The film had its final European premieres on 20 March 2014 and 9 May 2014 in the Netherlands and Spain (En un lugar sin ley), respectively.
 The film had its Japan premiere on March 29 and in Brazil (as Amor Fora da Lei) on July 10, 2014.